 - Practice healthy habits.
 Eating a diet rich in cancer-fighting nutrients (i.e., fruits and vegetables), exercising, maintaining a healthy weight, reducing stress, and getting restful sleep can all help to lower cancer risk.
 Don’t smoke, and quit if you do.
 Drinking and smoking increases cancer risk more than either one alone.

 The Bottom Line

-To prevent cancer, try to limit your drinking by sticking to a maximum average of 1 a day if you’re a woman and 2 a day if you’re a man.
+To decrease your chances of cancer and other health problems, try to limit your drinking by sticking to a maximum average of 1 a day if you’re a woman and 2 a day if you’re a man.

 All articles are reviewed and approved by Dr. Diana Zuckerman and other senior staff.

 The National Center for Health Research is a nonprofit, nonpartisan research, education and advocacy organization that analyzes and explains the latest medical research and speaks out on policies and programs.
 We do not accept funding from pharmaceutical companies or medical device manufacturers.
 Find out how you can support us here.

 - LoConte NK, Brewster AM, Kaur JS, Merrill JK, Alberg AJ.
 Alcohol and cancer: a statement of the American Society of Clinical Oncology.
 Journal of Clinical Oncology.
 2018;36(1):83-93.